CalCOFI/rCRUX/README.md

 + passed to primer_search, which passes it to NCBI.
 +       The default is primer_specificity_database = 'nt'.
 **HITSIZE**
-+ a primer BLAST search parameter set high to maximize the number of observations returned.
++ a primer BLAST search parameter.
+Set to a high vlaue to maximize the number of observations returned.
 +       The default HITSIZE = 50000
 +       Note: increasing this parameter can maximize primer hits, but can also lead to API run throttling due to memory limitations